w3ctag/distributed-content/README.md

-# Polyfills are part of the web - a TAG finding
+# Distributed and syndicated content - a TAG finding

-This is a draft finding on <a href='https://w3ctag.github.io/polyfills'>the role of polyfills on the web</a>, defining the part that polyfills play, and providing recommendations for developers and adopters of polyfills.
+This is a <a href='https://w3ctag.github.io/distributed-content'>TAG finding on distributed and syndicated content</a>.